-4.1 Cross-Correlation Analysis
+4.1 Cross-correlation analysis

-In order to determine if any changes occurred within the trace of the CIRs over the timespan of the campaign, a cross-correlation analysis was conducted on several phased grayscale images.
-For every 5 days (~ 2 cycles), a new phased grayscale image was created, for a total of 23 for the entire data set.
-Three arbitrary grayscale reference images were chosen based on good phase coverage, from which a normalized 2-dimensional cross-correlation function (CCF) was calculated from the images before and after the reference image.
-The correlations were quantified using where I{tjk} is the intensity read in the jk pixel at time t, t' is the reference image, and j and k refer to the pixel locations.
+In order to determine if any changes occurred within the trace of the CIRs over the timespan of the campaign, a cross-correlation analysis was conducted on several phased grey-scale images.
+For every 5 d ( $\sim$ 2 cycles), a new phased grey-scale image was created, for a total of 23 for the entire data set.
+Three arbitrary grey-scale reference images were chosen based on good phase coverage, from which a normalized two-dimensional cross-correlation function (CCF) was calculated from the images before and after the reference image.
+The correlations were quantified using where $I{ijk}$ is the intensity read in the jk pixel at time t, t' is the reference image, and j and k refer to the pixel locations.
 Fig. 8 displays the value of $XC{t't}$ as a function of time using one of the representative difference reference images.